kevinfossez/kevinfossez.github.io/_pages/mypages/pg_IMSRG.md

 layout: archive
 permalink: /IMSRG/
 title: IM-SRG in nuclear physics
-description: IM-SRG: in-medium similarity renormalization group
+description: Links and docs on quantum computing
 ---

 The list might not be complete.